Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2025-10-17-How_Bar_Associations_Should_Use_and_Regulate_AI_in_the_Legal_Domain.md

 But the best performing models will always be too expensive for lawyers to run on their own hardware.

-Even if the cheap tools segments, there is lots of room for improvement, and within CCBE IT Law Committee, we are trying to provide some more technical guidelines explaining the differences between what is a cheap tool and what is an unattainably expensive supercomputer based tool.
+Even in the cheap tools' segments, there is lots of room for improvement, and within CCBE IT Law Committee, we are trying to provide some more technical guidelines explaining the differences between what is a cheap tool and what is an unattainably expensive supercomputer based tool.

 There is a way how we can be useful, even in an era where most of what we, as lawyers currently do, will be done better by machines.